Arian controversy: First Council of Nicaea (325)

-Those who upheld the notion that Christ was co-eternal and con-substantial with the Father were led by the young archdeacon Athanasius.
+Athanasius was present at the Council but did not play an active part.
+Those who upheld the notion that Christ was co-eternal and con-substantial with the Father were led by Alexander.
 Those who instead insisted that the Son of God came after God the Father in time and substance, were led by Arius the presbyter.
 For about two months, the two sides argued and debated, with each appealing to Scripture to justify their respective positions.
 Arius maintained that the Son of God was a Creature, made from nothing; and that he was God's First Production, before all ages.
 And he argued that everything else was created through the Son.
 Thus, said Arius, only the Son was directly created and begotten of God; furthermore, there was a time that He had no existence.
 He was capable of His own free will, said Arius, and thus "were He in the truest sense a son, He must have come after the Father, therefore the time obviously was when He was not, and hence He was a finite being."

 According to some accounts in the hagiography of Saint Nicholas, debate at the council became so heated that at one point, he slapped Arius in the face.
 The majority of the bishops at the council ultimately agreed upon a creed, known thereafter as the Nicene Creed formulated at the first council of Nicaea.
 It included the word homoousios, meaning "consubstantial", or "same in essence", which was incompatible with Arius' beliefs.
 On June 19, 325, council and emperor issued a circular to the churches in and around Alexandria: Arius and two of his unyielding partisans (Theonas and Secundus) were deposed and exiled to Illyricum, while three other supporters—Theognis of Nicaea, Eusebius of Nicomedia and Maris of Chalcedon—affixed their signatures solely out of deference to the emperor.
 However, Constantine soon found reason to suspect the sincerity of these three, for he later included them in the sentence pronounced on Arius.